AntonBaukin/embeddy/README.md

 variants here.
 First, to take an application server (such as Apache Tomcat container, or TomEE) and to place the program there.
 Second, to embed a server into the application itself.
 It’s the best choice here — one may argue, but it is.
-Moreover, a web server is not a one to embed: what about SSH server with nested command console?
+Moreover, a web server is not a one to be embedded: what about SSH server with nested command console?
 FTP, WebDAV?

 Going further, skeleton requires a glue to bind all the component bricks separated into single-standing unrelated projects.
 Simply — it’s the OSGi.
 And the web server is Eclipse Jetty.
 SSH server and the console are ripped from Apache Karaf framework, they are optional (and turned off in the demo build files).
-In the demo local HyperSQL database is used — it comes as the OSGi bundle either.
+In the demo local HyperSQL DBMS is used — it also comes as the OSGi bundle.
+External PostrgeSQL is also supported.

 Having the core composed, we take to the application itself.
 Not to write it in bare Java and to cope with raw HTTP OSGi service, we need some powerfull framework.
 It’s Spring.
-Regretfully, modern Spring Framework is not shipped as OSGi bundles and not compatible directly.
+Regretfully, modern Spring Framework is not shipped as the OSGi bundles, thus it's not compatible directly.
 To meet this Springer bundle was created.
 It’s potential is great.
 Some tricks were involved to make the class loading be as simple and straight as in Java SE programs.
 Spring Web is coupled with OSGi HTTP.

 But this was not enough.
 As a fan of JavaScript, I couldn’t pass over not to include it in the server side layer.
 And migrated own infrastructure to use